Taillon loses perfecto in 8th, Yanks rally to sweep Angels

 The Yankees countered by loading the bases with one out in the bottom half against Oliver Ortega (1-2).
 Archie Bradley relieved and struck out Joey Gallo, then got two strikes on Rizzo.

-Trout seemed to be in significant pain but remained in the game.
+Trout appeared to be in significant pain but remained in the game.

 Taillon allowed two hits, striking out five without a walk on a season-high 101 pitches.

-Ohtani made history in the nightcap, joining Hall of Fame slugger Jimmie Foxx as the only players to start both ends of a doubleheader, one of them as a pitcher, according to the Elias Sports Bureau.
+Ohtani joined Hall of Fame slugger Jimmie Foxx as the only players to start both ends of a doubleheader, one of them as a pitcher, according to the Elias Sports Bureau.
 Foxx did it with the Philadelphia Phillies in 1945 during the final month of his career.

 Taillon cruised through seven innings on 83 pitches, six outs from a perfect game with Ohtani and Trout already out of his way.